-Here, we suggest measures to capture both the objective aspects of caregiving (e.g. duration, intensity) and the caregiver’s response to caregiving (e.g. how much distress is it causing).
-We focus on measures that capture perceptions of stress related to caregiving.
-Other important aspects to capture include vulnerability factors (as described briefly below), resources (e.g. social support, respite care opportunities), and characteristics of the care recipient’s illness (in particular, the severity of disability).
-The existing measures are generally rather long compared to epidemiological standards though here we did focus on the shorter measurement options.
+In addition to objective exposure items, other important aspects to capture include vulnerability factors (as described briefly below), resources (e.g. social support, respite care opportunities), and characteristics of the care recipient’s illness (in particular, the severity of disability).
+The existing measures of caregiving distress are generally rather long compared to epidemiological standards though here we did focus on the shorter measurement options.
 There is a need for a short measure of caregiving experiences that is appropriate for population-level studies.

 Measuring perceived stress from caregiving.
 There is a proliferation of measures for capturing distress from caregiving.
 Many of the measures tap similar constructs, and to our knowledge, the measures have not been compared head to head in the same study.
 Several reviews of measures of caregiving distress have been conducted, including one by Vitaliano & Young (1991) that focused on measures for caregivers of dementia patients, another by Deeken et al (2003) that included measures for caregivers of chronically ill patients more broadly, and a report by the Family Caregiver Alliance that focused on clinically relevant measures.
 Few of these scales have been translated into other languages.
 Below we highlight several measures that capture the psychological response to caregiving.